n3rdc4ptn/telegram-gpt/README.md

 You can write him a message and he will reply with a generated text.

+It sends the last 5 messages to the API and uses the last message as the prompt.
+This is done in the queue.js file.

 ## How to use
 ```bash
 yarn install